-David Danzmayr is widely regarded as one of the most talented and exciting European conductors to emerge from his generation.
+Described by ´The Herald´ as "extremely good, concise, clear, incisive and expressive" David Danzmayr is widely regarded as one of the most talented and exciting European conductors of his generation.

-Danzmayr also stands at the helm of the versatile and innovative Pro Musica Chamber Orchestra Columbus - having been that ensemble’s Music Director for the past seven years; and he holds the title of Honorary Conductor of the Zagreb Philharmonic Orchestra, an orchestra with whom he served as Chief Conductor for the past four seasons - leading the Zagreb musicians on several European tours with acclaimed concerts in Salzburg and the Vienna Musikverein.
+In addition he holds the title of Honorary Conductor of the Zagreb Philharmonic Orchestra with whom he had served as Chief Conductor - leading the Zagreb musicians on several European tours with acclaimed concerts in the Salzburg Festival Hall, where they performed the prestigious New Year´s concert, and the Vienna Musikverein.

-David is a prize winner of some of the world´s most prestigious conducting competitions including the International Gustav Mahler Conducting Competition and the International Malko Conducting Competition.
-He has also been awarded the Bernhard Paumgartner Medal by the Internationale Stiftung Mozarteum.
+David has won prizes at some of the world´s most prestigious conducting competitions including at the International Gustav Mahler Conducting Competition and at the International Malko Conducting Competition.
+In recognition of his successes he has been awarded the Bernhard Paumgartner Medal by the Internationale Stiftung Mozarteum.

-Overseas Danzmayr has led the Deutsche Kammerphilharmonie Bremen, the City of Birmingham Symphony Orchestra, the BBC National Orchestra of Wales, the Bamberg Symphony, the Sinfonieorchester Basel, the Mozarteum Orchester Salzburg, the Essener Philharmoniker, the Hamburger Symphoniker, the Iceland Symphony Orchestra, the Odense Symphony Orchestra, the Salzburg Chamber Philharmonic, the Bruckner Orchester Linz, and the Radio Symphony Orchestras of Vienna and Stuttgart.
+In Europe Danzmayr has lead among others the Deutsche Kammerphilharmonie Bremen, City of Birmingham Symphony Orchestra, Bamberg Symphony, Sinfonieorchester Basel, Mozarteum Orchester, Essener Philharmoniker, Hamburger Symphoniker, Iceland Symphony Orchestra, Odense Symphony, Salzburg Chamber Philharmonic, Bruckner Orchester Linz, and the Radio Symphony Orchestras of Vienna and Stuttgart.